 If you can’t find a midwife for postnatal care ask your Obstetrician.
 S/he may work with individual midwives or a group of midwives who may have some availability.
 Or you could visit the Dominikuszentrum located on Hildegard-von-Bingen-Anger 1-3 (North Munich) for drop-in consultations with a Nachsorgehebamme

 A variety of birth options are available in Munich.
 Depending upon which option best suits you, you may not want to wait all that long before making a move to pre-register at your birth location of choice.
-In fact some clinics, birthing centers or homebirth midwives may be nearly impossible to secure after your 7th to 10th week of pregnancy.
+In fact some clinics, birthing centres or home birth midwives may be nearly impossible to secure after your 7th to 10th week of pregnancy.

 The cost of some childbirth preparation courses can be reimbursed by your insurance company.
 These courses are primarily those taught by midwives.
-As far as English-speaking childbirth preparation classes go, there are some available through the Counselling Centre for Natural Childbirth and Parenting, e.V., Pippagina and GentleBirth Munich.
-As a doula, I also offer private childbirth classes carefully designed to meet the individual needs of each family as well as HypnoBirthing (The Mongan Method).
-While it’s not absolutely necessary to book a class during early pregnancy, it will be something to consider before getting too far into your second trimester.
+As far as English-speaking childbirth preparation classes go, there are some available through the Counselling Centre for Natural Childbirth and Parenting, e.g., Pippagina and GentleBirth Munich.

 Most of us don’t live close to friends and families as our grandparents and parents once did.
 You may be the first of your friends or acquaintances to experience parenthood.
 Let’s face it, the more supported we feel, the better we feel.
 So start by building your system of support.